-The information contained in this document is confidential and must not be disclosed to any other party, nor reproduced or disseminated for any purpose, without our prior written consent.
+The information contained in this document must not be reproduced or disseminated for any purpose without our prior written consent.

 This document does not constitute an offer, invitation, solicitation or recommendation and does not oblige Green Investment Group Limited ("GIG") or any of its affiliates or funds managed by its affiliates (together, "Macquarie") to make an investment, underwrite or otherwise acquire an interest in any securities or to provide any financing or advice, or to enter into any transaction or arrangement of any kind, in relation to the matters contemplated in this document or otherwise.
 Any proposal or offer would be conditional upon, amongst other things, Macquarie obtaining internal approvals and external approvals and detailed legal, taxation and accounting advice and agreeing definitive documentation.